 The Credit Agreement provides for a \$250 million senior secured revolving credit facility (the "Credit Facility").
-The Credit Facility replaced Cirrus Logic's Interim Credit Facility described below, and may be used for general corporate purposes.
+The Credit Facility replaced Cirrus Logic's interim credit facility, and may be used for general corporate purposes.
 The Credit Facility matures on August 29, 2017.